tradingview/documentation-guidelines/PineUserManual/RSTGuidelines.md

     ```

-## UI names (dialog boxes, buttons, tabs, etc.)
+## UI names

 We enclose UI element names in double quotes.
-Use a slash to separate elements in menus paths:
+Use a slash to separate elements in menus paths.

+This applies to dialog boxes names, tab names, button names, menu selections, etc.:

 ```
 Open the "Create Alert" dialog box using ALT + A